scitran/client/Run-function.md

 There are cases when it is useful to provide a Matlab function for a session or project on the Flywheel site.
-This functionality is particularly useful when you want a record of how data were analyzed and publication figures were created.
+For example, suppose you write a script to analyze Flywheel data.
+You may want to associate this script with the Flywheel data by attaching it to the project or session.

-The **scitran** method runFunction downloads an Matlab function and runs it.
-We illustrate the runFunction method an example that relies on **scitran** calls that validate the toolbox installation, retrieve data, analyze the data, and create figures.
+The **scitran** method runFunction downloads a Matlab function from a Flywheel site and runs it.
+The script can be downloaded and run by anyone who is given permission to access the project.

+This page illustrates the runFunction.
+The example first uses **scitran** methods to validate the toolbox installation.
+Then, the script is explained.

 ## Invoking the runFunction
 ### Checking the toolboxes